 Galvin, Daniel J. 2016.
 “Deterring Wage Theft: Alt-Labor, State Politics, and the Policy Determinants of Minimum Wage Compliance.”
 Perspectives on Politics 14, no. 2: 324–50.

 Gerschenkron, Alexander.
 1962.
 Economic Backwardness in Historical Perspective.
 Cambridge: Mass.: Belknap Press of Harvard University Press.

 Gerstle, Gary.
 2015.
 Liberty and Coercion: The Paradox of American Government from the Founding to the Present.
 Princeton, N.J.: Princeton University Press.

 Hall, Peter A., and David Soskice.
 2001.
 “Introduction.”
-In P.A.
-Hall and D. Soskice, eds., Varieties of Capitalism: The Institutional Foundations of Comparative Advantage, edited by P.A.
+In Varieties of Capitalism: The Institutional Foundations of Comparative Advantage, edited by P.A.
 Hall and D. Soskice.
 New York: Oxford University Press.

 Hansen, Hal.
 1997.
 Caps and Gowns: Historical Reflections on the Institutions that Shaped Learning for and at Work in Germany and the United States, 1800–1945.
 Ph.D. dissertation, University of Wisconsin-Madison.

 Harnisch, Elisabeth.
 1917.
 Die Kartellierungsfähigkeit der Maschinenindustrie.
 Heidelberg.